My Blog List

 “Come on, Rita, we need to leave,” she nudges her daughter who I need to remind myself is over 50.

-“I’m calling the Uber ride,” Rita says, partly to herself partly to her phone.
+“I’m calling the Uber ride,” Rita says, partly to herself and partly to her phone.

 One last check of the apartment and off we go.
-It’s the last time we are going to climb down the rickety staircase from the fourth floor.
+It’s the last time we will walk down the rickety staircase from the fourth floor.
 I help Vera with her suitcase again, even though going down is easier.
 She doesn’t resist this time, which is nice.
 She’s starting to relax.
 Maybe she feels that she doesn’t need to prove that she is strong enough to travel with us.
 She showed what she could do last night when she went with us to listen to Fado.

 No comments: